1515 Surf - Brooklyn, NY

 Certification highlights

-As part of our broader ESG strategy, LCOR pursues a green and/or healthy building certification at all development projects to valid our commitment to environmental performance and health and well-being.
+As part of our broader sustainability strategy, LCOR pursues a green and/or healthy building certification at all development projects to valid our commitment to environmental performance and health and well-being.
 All new communities are designed and constructed to LEED Building Design & Construction (BD+C) or equivalent standards to ensure adherence to minimum environmental standards.
 Since 2012, LCOR has achieved LEED certification for 11 development projects, Fitwel certification for 5 development projects, and are currently pursuing additional certifications (i.e., LEED, Fitwel, WELL) for various projects currently under development.

 Case Study – 1515 Surf, Coney Island, NY